-But what does proof have to do with the newfound craze of selling digital art?
+But what does proof have to do with selling digital art?
 Quite a lot, actually.
 Up to this point, we have only talked about the “T” in NFT, which stands for “Token”.
 But the fact that someone is willing to pay $590,000 for a Nyan Cat meme GIF comes from the “NF” or “Non-Fungible” part of the acronym.

 If something is non-fungible, that means there’s only one of it.
 It’s irreplaceable, it’s unique, and it has a history.
 A pair of shoes is fungible because there are hundreds of them available in your local shoe stores.
 But the shoes you wore while winning your local marathon are one of a kind in your eyes.
 A common baseball ball is dirt cheap, but if it’s signed by the reigning league champions, then it becomes a collectible and is suddenly worth hundreds of dollars, if not more.
 This is the power of ‘non-fungible.

-The New Trend of the 2020s: Owning and Collecting Digital Art
+The New Trend for the 2020s? – Owning and Collecting Digital Art

 In the past — early 2020, actually that’s how fresh the NFT trend really is — digital art belonged in the fungible bin.
 Even if you created a nice visual, it only took a couple of clicks to replicate it.
 Plus, it was extremely difficult to prove the origin and ownership of such pieces.
 Now with the fail-proof seal of authentication that is the non-fungible token, this has changed forever.

 When it comes to NFT art, it’s not really the token or the art itself that really matters (though both do play an important role).
 The sense of ownership is what matters.
 The person who purchased the Nyan Cat NFT or the world’s very first Tweet can now say that they are the de-facto owners of a piece of Internet history!